will-fezz/node-red-remarkable-flow/README.md

 - Converts EPUB files to PDF using `epub_to_remarkable`
 - Routes files based on subject line:
   - `Send to reMarkable` → pushed to reMarkable via Aviary
-  - `Send to eReader` → saved to Kavita directory
+  - `Send to eReader` → converted then pushed to reMarkable via Aviary
-- Uses FileBrowser to store temporary files
 - Automatically deletes temporary files after processing
 - Fully self-hosted using Docker